videojs/video.js/README.md

 > Video.js is a web video player built from the ground up for an HTML5 world.
 It supports HTML5 and Flash video, as well as YouTube and Vimeo (through [plugins](https://github.com/videojs/video.js/wiki/Plugins)).
 It supports video playback on desktops and mobile devices.
 This project was started mid 2010, and the player is now used on over ~~50,000~~ ~~100,000~~ 200,000 websites.

 ## Quick start
 Thanks to the awesome folks over at [Fastly](http://www.fastly.com/), there's a free, CDN hosted version of Video.js that anyone can use.
+Also, check out the [Getting Started](http://videojs.com/getting-started/) page on our website which has the latest urls as well.
 Simply add these includes to your document's
 `<head>`:

 ```html